 As you can see, LinkedIn and SlideShare work well together as a way to hone in on the type of audience most likely to interact with your brand via this tool.
 It also doesn’t hurt that LinkedIn purchased SlideShare back in 2012 and helps boost the awareness of relevant presentations that are created on the social network’s favorite visual platform.

 Even if you decide to share on Facebook or Twitter, the important thing is that you try and get the word out about this content.
-If you can do this, while putting to good use the rest of what you’ve learned here, then there’s no reason why your SlideShare offerings can’t take the web – and your audience – by storm.
+If you can do this, while putting to good use the rest of what you’ve learned here and from your blog writing company, then there’s no reason why your SlideShare offerings can’t take the web – and your audience – by storm.